NeutronStarDAO/Proton/README.md

-# Nstron - A SocialFi Demo
+# Proton - A SocialFi Demo

 Howdy Y'all - Here is the code for the Constellation Book "[development dapp](https://neutronstardao.github.io/constellation.github.io)".